-The Fund is currently not engaged in securities lending.
+The Fund does not distribute securities lending.

 3.4.7 Accounting policies

 General

 The valuation principles included in this paragraph provide an overview of all valuation principles of the GSAM BV funds, which, in the management's opinion, are the most critical for representing the financial position and require estimates and assumptions by the GSAM BV funds.